HanCreation/HanCreation/README.md

 - 💬 Chatbot
 - 💡 And many more innovative technologies!

-So, if there is no AI in the app, it is not Han's Creation.
+So, if there is no AI to solve a problem in the app, it is not Han's Creation.

 ## 📊 GitHub Stats